khushwant04/Plant-Disease/README.md

-# Plant Disease Classification using PyTorch, Flask, and Streamlit
+# Plant Disease Classification using PyTorch, FastAPI

 This project aims to detect plant diseases using deep learning techniques implemented with PyTorch.
 It provides both a web application built with Flask for real-time detection and a user-friendly interface powered by Streamlit for offline analysis.